End-to-end-provenance/End-to-end-provenance.github.io/RTools.md

 * *rdtLite:* `install_github("End-to-end-provenance/rdtLite")`
 * *rdt:* `install_github("End-to-end-provenance/rdt")`
+* *provSummarizeR:* `install_github("End-to-end-provenance/provSummarizeR")`
 * *provViz:* `install_github("End-to-end-provenance/provViz")`
 * *RClean:* `install_github("ProvTools/RClean")`
 * *provDebugR:* `install_github("End-to-end-provenance/provDebugR")`

-Note: RClean and provDebugR both require the provParseR and provGraphR packages.
+Note: provSummarizeR requires the provParseR package.
+RClean and provDebugR require both provParseR and provGraphR.
 If these do not install automatically they may be installed as follows:

 * *provParseR:* `install_github("End-to-end-provenance/provParseR")`
 * *provGraphR:* `install_github("End-to-end-provenance/provGraphR")`

 ## Getting Started

 We recommend starting with the *rdtLite* package, which collects enough provenance for most purposes.
 For details on how to load and use *rdtLite*, please see the README file for the *rdtLite* repository.
-Applications such as *provViz* can use provenance stored in memory from the most recent script execution or console session with *rdtLite*, or use provenance from an earlier script execution or console session stored in a prov.json file.
+Applications such as *provSummarizeR* and *provViz* can use provenance stored in memory from the most recent script execution or console session with *rdtLite*, or use provenance from an earlier script execution or console session stored in a prov.json file.

 ## Notes for Developers